oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When a browser-based application handles tokens directly, it becomes responsible for ephemerally or persistently storing tokens.
 As a consequence, the application needs to decide how to manage tokens (e.g., in-memory vs persistent storage), and which steps to take to further isolate tokens from the main application code.
 This section discusses a few different storage mechanisms and their properties.

 When discussing the security properties of browser-based token storage solutions, it is important to understand the attacker's capabilities when they compromise a browser-based application.
-Similar to previous discussions, there are two main attack payloads that should be taken into account:
+Similar to previous discussions, there are two main attack scenarios that should be taken into account:

 1. The attacker obtaining tokens from storage
 2. The attacker obtaining tokens from the provider (e.g., the authorization server or the token-mediating backend)